MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 };
 ```

-The **currentPlayerId** is undefined in this handler.
-If room property was changed from the client, you may use the **args** argument and refer to the **UserId** to acquire the player in charge.

 > [!NOTE]
+> The **currentPlayerId** is undefined in this handler.
+If the room property was changed from the client, you may use the 'args' argument, and refer to the **UserId** to acquire the player in charge.

-> You may acquire additional data about the event using 'args' argument.
-The example of **args** payload is given below.
+You may acquire additional data about the event using 'args' argument.
+The example of 'args' payload is shown below.

 ```javascript
 {